 Dusty and Wayne return to the podwaves after a brief hiatus/sabbatical with a brand new episode!
 The whiskey up for review is a two for one, Basil Hayden Rye and Dark Rye.
 Long-time listener and second time caller Brian phones in and consfuses everyone.
 We also have the privilage to ask the man himself, Mr. Merideth Basil Hayden Sr., 20 questions in a new segment called "20 Questions with a Famous Person".
 Theres also whiskey filled chocolates from Andalusia Whiskey Co., a Christmas themed Quickdraw, and much much more!!

 Tasting Notes -

 Rye (Exclusive Release) - Nicely balanced yet not quite achieving the rye punch we were looking for.
 Although once again Basil Hayden comes through with a very flavorful 80 proof whiskey.
-Like its bourbon contemporary, the Rye has a lot to offer with strong but suble hints of orange, ginger, and perhaps a sprinkling of baseball mit leather, and thats not a bad thing.
+Like its bourbon contemporary, the Rye has a lot to offer with strong but suble hints of orange, ginger, and perhaps a sprinkling of baseball mit leather.